deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 “Master Sergeant Firth!
 You shaved for me!”

-“Only the best for you, sir. “ The behemoth operator had one of his rare wry grins today.
+“Only the best for you, sir."
+The behemoth operator had one of his rare wry grins today.
 “Though it’s Senior Master Sergeant now.
 I’ve got shiny new stripes and everythang.”

 “Well, I regret having missed your promotion, *senior* master sergeant.
 I presume the festivities were memorable?”